 - Sequencing for peak pose in vinyasa and alignment based hatha classes.

 Students will be given an outline of the above sequences.
 Each day will begin with a yoga practice based on one of these specific topics.
 After the morning practice we will spend the time discussing and analysing the practice to explain the ‘how’ and the ‘why’.
 The afternoon will be spent with students working in groups to create sequences together.
 We will close the day with a brief presentation from each group about their sequence and a short practice focused on opening the different fascial lines in the body complete with a meditation.

 Teachers will leave with a better understanding of how to create more meaningful classes for their students, gaining greater confidence and knowledge with a new toolkit in sequencing.
 Teachers will have a better understanding of what options to provide for open level classes, including bringing in secondary themes to create more depth and inspiration to teachings.

 Module 2 (50 hours) – Yin, Mindfulness and Meridians

 In this course you will learn in-depth knowledge of Yin from a varied perspective – physical, meridians and mindfulness.
 As a Yin teacher, it is important to understand WHY we practice Yin, how to teach and support students in a mindful and compassionate way so that they are educated as well as given space and silence.

 - Anatomy of muscles, fascia and joints from a Yin perspective, and how they are stressed/stimulated in Yin practice.

 - What affects range of motion in a Yin pose.

 - Overview of human variation relative to Yin.

-- The Mind & Meditation – The eastern view of the mind, mindfulness and learn to deal with emotions as they arise.
+- The Mind and Meditation – The eastern view of the mind; mindfulness and learning to deal with emotions as they arise.